phantombuster/legacy-docs/nick.rst

     nick.getContent(callback)

-Retrieves current page content and call the ``callback`` function with the page content in second argument.
+Retrieves current page content and call the ``callback`` function with the page content as a string in the second argument.

 This method is asynchronous and returns nothing.
 Use the ``callback`` to know when it has finished.